yejiseoung/zoe/content/portfolio/kio-tape_2.md

 ##### GO TO [GITHUB](https://github.com/yejiseoung/NoShow_medical_appointment)

-The project goal was to investigate No-Show-Medical-Appointments data.
+The project goal was to investigate No-Show-Medical-Appointments dataset.

-It would be very inefficient if there are many patients would not show up on their scheduled time.
-Therefore, it would be nice to investigate whether there is any differences between people show up on scheduled time and those do not.
+It would be very inefficient and inconvenient if many patients did not show up for their scheduled appointments.
+Therefore, it would be nice to analyze and predict differences between those who did and did not show for their scheduled appointments.

-I explored the dataset which contains 100,527 medical appointments with 14 variables (features) by creating several visualizations.
+I explored the dataset which contains 100,527 medical appointments with 14 variables (features) and created several visualizations showing results.

-Based on the visualizations, I found that SMS reminders to no-show patients would help them keep scheduled time.
-Also, 10's and 20's are more likely to not show up on schedule time.
+Based on the visualizations, I found that SMS reminders to no-show patients would help them keep their scheduled appointment.
+Also, those in their teens and 20's are more likely to not show up on scheduled appointment.